Age-related features of the pelvic bones. Age-related features of the pelvis

 • Operational.

-Conservatively treated marginal fractures pelvic bones in children, as well as those cases when the pelvic ring remains intact.
-Sometimes even a detached fragment that has been removed at a considerable distance can be returned to its place by skeletal traction - this is decided individually, the age and strength of the muscles matters.
-Dislocations are also treated without surgery.
+Treated conservatively marginal fractures pelvic bones in children, as well as those cases when the pelvic ring remains intact.
+Sometimes even a torn fragment removed a considerable distance can be returned to its place by skeletal traction - this is decided individually, age and muscle strength matter.
+Dislocations can also be treated without surgery.

-Surgical treatment is always necessary when the geometry of the pelvic ring is violated.
-The best results are obtained by metal osteosynthesis or the connection of bone fragments with metal plates.
-The operation is also necessary in the case when the bone is crushed, the blood supply of small fragments is impaired.
+Surgical treatment is always necessary when the geometry of the pelvic ring is disrupted.
+The best results are obtained by metal osteosynthesis or joining bone fragments with metal plates.
+Surgery is also necessary when the bone is fragmented and the blood supply to small fragments is disrupted.
 Such fragments must be removed.

 Rehabilitation